KnownStormChaser/master-weather-model-list/models/air_quality_models/regional/finland/silam-europe.md

 - **Distributed via FMI's THREDDS server, not AWS.** The AWS Open Data bucket carries only the global surface subset; the full regional chemistry lives here.
 See [SILAM Global](../../global/finland/silam-global.md) for the AWS product.
 - **Distinct from FMI's CAMS Regional contribution**, which is a separate, CAMS-harmonised European SILAM configuration delivered through the Copernicus ADS — see [CAMS Regional](../eu/cams-regional.md).
 - **Pollen is included here** (see *Pollen and aeroallergens*) as an air-quality-relevant exposure.
 It is a distinct THREDDS dataset (`silam_europe_pollen_v6_1`) on its own broader grid, but documented within this entry rather than separately.
-- **Archive depth:** ~63 daily runs retained at time of check (2026-05-15 → 2026-07-16); confirm current retention before documenting as a fixed window.
+- **Archive depth:** Retention on the THREDDS server varies by forecast size and available space (per FMI); smaller forecasts and their surface fields are kept longer. ~63 daily runs were present at time of check (2026-05-15 → 2026-07-16), but treat this as observed rather than a guaranteed window.
 - Grid, 10-layer vertical structure, and IFS forcing are corroborated by the FMI SILAM factsheet (Feb 2020) and by live THREDDS metadata (July 2026).

 ---